 You can perform basic text filtering on the results displayed within the Log Viewer by using the search box at the top of the page.
 This includes filtering by namespace, deployment, pod, container, and time.
-Additionally, for clusters with Stackdriver Logging, you can also filter by severity level.
+Additionally, for clusters with Cloud Logging, you can also filter by severity level.

 Tip: You can change the display time to your preferred time zone by selecting the three-dotted menu icon next to the 'Time' column and choosing a time zone.